wwfnb/Laser/readme.md

 construction of a diverse and difficulty-aware training data.
-The final model is then trained on this multi-step dataset D<sub>⟳</sub>, making it with the ability to dynamically ad- just reasoning depth based on the difficulty of the query
+The final model is then trained on this multi-step dataset D<sub>⟳</sub>, making it with the ability to dynamically ad- just reasoning depth based on the difficulty of the query.